 Where: Meet at Fullerton Museum (locations visited on tour may vary)

-Halloween tour is $20 for museum members and $25 for the general public
+Halloween tour $20 for museum members and $25 for general public.

-Tours given Wednesdays and Thursdays.
 Due to popularity, the tours book up fast, and persons interested in participating are strongly advised to get their registrations in early.
-All tours will be preceded by a meet and greet from 5:00 - 6:00pm with members of North Orange County Paranormal Society in the museum classroom.
+All tours will be preceded by a meet and greet from 5:30 - 6:00pm with members of North Orange County Paranormal Society in the museum classroom.
 Ghost hunters are invited to learn about the latest advances in paranormal research and see how researchers confirm or debunk; claims of paranormal activity.

 Locations to be visited can vary and may include the landmark Plummer Auditorium, where the spirits of Louis E. Plummer and one known only as the angry woman are said to watch the shows presented there;the historic California Hotel, now Villa del Sol; and the home of Fullerton's first woman auto dealer.